Peanut: Botanical description

-The peanut is an annual herbaceous plant growing 30 to 50 cm tall.
-As a legume, it belongs to the botanical family Fabaceae, also known as Leguminosae, and commonly known as the legume, bean, or pea family.
-Like most other legumes, peanuts harbor symbiotic nitrogen-fixing bacteria in their root nodules.
+Arachis hypogaea was described by Carl Linnaeus in his Species Plantarum in 1753.
+It is an annual herbaceous plant growing 30 to 50 cm tall.
+It belongs to the botanical family Fabaceae, also known as Leguminosae, and commonly known as the legume, bean, or pea family.
+Like other legumes, peanuts harbor symbiotic nitrogen-fixing bacteria in their root nodules.

 The leaves are opposite and pinnate with four leaflets (two opposite pairs; no terminal leaflet); each leaflet is 1 to 7 cm long and 1 to 3 cm across.
 Like those of many other legumes, the leaves are nyctinastic; that is, they have "sleep" movements, closing at night.
 The flowers are 1 to 1.5 cm across, and yellowish orange with reddish veining.
-They are borne in axillary clusters on the stems above ground and last for just one day.
-The ovary is located at the base of what appears to be the flower stem but is a highly elongated floral cup.
+They are borne in axillary clusters on the stems.

 Peanut fruits develop underground, an unusual feature known as geocarpy.
 After fertilization, a short stalk at the base of the ovary—often termed a gynophore, but which appears to be part of the ovary—elongates to form a thread-like structure known as a "peg".
 This peg grows into the soil, allowing the fruit to develop underground.
 These pods, technically called legumes, are 3 to 7 cm long, normally containing one to four seeds.
 The shell of the peanut fruit consists primarily of a mesocarp with several large veins traversing its length.
+Botanically they are not nuts ("fruit whose ovary wall becomes hard at maturity").